infobyte/faraday/CHANGELOG/3.6/name_not_consistent.md

-the command createsupersuper of the manage.py was not consistent wiht the other commands, name changed to create-superuser
+The command createsupersuper of the manage.py was not consistent wiht the other commands, name changed to create-superuser